Flexberry/flexberry.github.io/pages/products/flexberry-winforms/desktop/fw_win-desktop-links.en.md

 Labels can be applied to an instance of any class that is the successor ICSSoft.STORMNET.DataObject.

 ## Folders for shortcuts
 The folder in which you can create labels can be specified by overriding a method GetShortCutFolders() class DesktopCustomizer.
 This method returns an ArrayList whose elements are strings that specify the full path to the folder.
-By default, this method returns only the folder "favorites".
+By default, this method returns only the folder `Избранное`.

 Example